bloomberg/chef-bach/cluster-readme.txt

   services.
 Pass a role to limit the checks to machines in that role.
 Useful after bringing up a cluster to verify the basic health of all nodes.

+cluster-vip.sh

+  Using your environment file, this tool finds the current VIP (virtual IP) on your cluster so you can connect to its services or log onto that physical node for maintenance or troubleshooting.